-Build Al ternative NEPA Conclusion NEPA Conclusion Impacts Refined SR14 SR14A E1 E1A E2 E2A before Mitigation (All Build Alternatives) Mitigation post Mitigation (All Build Alternatives) Construction Near-Term Construction-Related I mpacts No Adverse Effect No mitigation N/A Direct jobs created during peak year construction (2023) 7,800 7,900 7,900 8,000 7,900 8,000 needed See Section 3.18.8 Direct jobs created as percent of projected construction industry jobs (2023) 5.4% 5.5% 5.5% 5.6% 5.5% 5.6% Total direct, indirect, and induced jobs created during construction (job-years) 83,400 84,900 80,300 81,600 80,900 82,100 Operations 1 • • 1 Long-Term Employment Impacts No Adverse Effect No mitigation N/A HSR O&M direct and indirect employment growth (jobs) 50 00 needed See Section 3.18.8 HSR increased employment due to improved accessibility (jobs) 4,9 900 Total HSR-induced long-term employment growth (jobs) 5,400 Percent increase over 2040 No Project Alternative employment projections (jobs) 0.1 1%
+Build Al ternative NEPA Conclusion NEPA Conclusion Impacts Refined SR14 SR14A E1 E1A E2 E2A before Mitigation (All Build Alternatives) Mitigation post Mitigation (All Build Alternatives) Construction Near-Term Construction-Related I mpacts No Adverse Effect No mitigation N/A Direct jobs created during peak year construction (2023) 7,800 7,900 7,900 8,000 7,900 8,000 needed See Section 3.18.8 Direct jobs created as percent of projected construction industry jobs (2023) 5.4% 5.5% 5.5% 5.6% 5.5% 5.6% Total direct, indirect, and induced jobs created during construction (job-years) 83,400 84,900 80,300 81,600 80,900 82,100 Operations 1 Long-Term Employment Impacts 2 No Adverse Effect No mitigation N/A HSR O&M direct and indirect employment growth (jobs) 50 00 needed See Section 3.18.8 HSR increased employment due to improved accessibility (jobs) 4,9 900 Total HSR-induced long-term employment growth (jobs) 5,4 100 Percent increase over 2040 No Project Alternative employment projections (jobs) 0.
+1%

-Build Alt ternative NEPA Conclusion NEPA Conclusion Impacts Refined SR14 SR14A E1 E1A E2 E2A before Mitigation (All Build Alternatives) Mitigation post Mitigation (All Build Alternatives) Long-Term Induced Population Gr owth No Adverse Effect No mitigation N/A Total HSR-induced population growth 11, 693 needed See Section 3.18.8 Percent increase over 2040 No Project Alternative population projections 0.1 1% Impacts of Long-Term Land Use C onsumptio n No Adverse Effect No mitigation N/A The six Build Alternatives would generate an additional 0.9 percent housing need beyond the No Project Alternative projections.
+Build Alternative NEPA Conclusion Impacts Refined SR14 before Mitigation (All Build SR14A E1 E1A E2 E2A Alternatives) · · Mitigation post Mitigation (All Build Alternatives) Long-Term Induced Population G rowth 2 No Adverse Effect No mitigation N/A Total HSR-induced population growth 11, 693 needed See Section 3.18.8 Percent increase over 2040 No Project Alternative population projections 0.
+1% Impacts of Long-Term Land Use C Consumption n No Adverse Effect No mitigation N/A The six Build Alternatives would generate an additional 0.8 percent housing need beyond the No Project Alternative projections.
 Growth resulting from the Palmdale to Burbank Project Section would be consistent with that already planned for the RSA; therefore, there would be no substantial increased land use consumption due to long-term induced population growth. needed See Section 3.18.8

-The differences among the six Build Alternatives are not great enough to affect operating costs or maintenance costs; therefore, O&M of any of the six Build Alternatives would result in similar direct effects on employment and population growth.
+1 The differences among the six Build Alternatives are not great enough to affect operating costs or maintenance costs; therefore, O&M of any of the six Build Alternatives would result in similar direct effects on employment and population growth.

-Effects shown for long-term employment impacts and long-term induced population growth resulting from the Palmdale to Burbank Project Section would occur in Los Angeles County.
+2 Effects shown for long-term employment impacts and long-term induced population growth resulting from the Palmdale to Burbank Project Section would occur in Los Angeles County.
 HSR =high-speed rail; O&M = operations and maintenance; RSA = resource study area

 Because the six Build Alternatives are similar in length and would use the same Burbank Airport Station site, regional growth effects of the six Build Alternatives would not differ with regard to O&M effects.
 However, effects would differ slightly with regard to construction jobs.
-The Refined SR14A Build Alternative would create the highest number of total construction job-years (84,900).
-The E1 Build Alternatives would create the fewest number of total construction job-years (80,300).
+The Refined SR14 and SR14A Build Alternative would create the highest number of total construction jobyears (83,400 and 84,900 total jobyears during construction, respectively).
+The E1 Build Alternatives would create the fewest number of total construction jobyears (80,300).
 Regardless of the Build Alternative chosen, the Palmdale to Burbank Project Section would result in a relatively small percentage of projected regional construction industry employment during the peak year of construction (2023).
 Accordingly, the Palmdale to Burbank Project Section would not likely result in a temporary influx of people living in the RSA.
 The projected construction workforce would likely absorb the added demand for construction workers.